ARM-software/SDS-Framework/documentation/template.md

 1. Change to Build Type `DebugPlay` (target `STM32F746G-DISCO` with Project `DataTest`).
 2. Build and Run the application.
-3. Start the payback with the user button on the evaluation board.
+3. Start the playback with the user button on the evaluation board.

 This run should read the `DataInput.0.sds` file and generate the `DataOutput.1.sds` file.
 The playback stops automatically at the end of a stream.